 - Immigrant Health ACCESS Project facilitates immigrant and refugee access to integrative care through trained interpreters, case management, cultural diversity trainings for Latino, Montagnard, Vietnamese, Burmese/ Karen, and Bhutanese families.

-- Latino Community Coalition of Guilford brings leaders and community members together to advocate, network, and provide service learning opportunities in the Latino communities of Greater
+- Latino Community Coalition of Guilford brings leaders and community members together to advocate, network, and provides service learning opportunities in the Latino communities of Guildford County.

 - Thriving at Three offers services to at-risk Latino families with children ages 0-3.